B.A., Biology and Environmental Studies, University of California, Santa Cruz

 Recent Courses Taught

 My current research project delves into the political economic origins of agrochemicals in US agriculture.
-Drawing from 14 archives across the US, this project tells a story of a critical agroecological state-change – a state-change in which toxic chemicals became necessary for industrial agricultural production.
-By tracing the biogeochemical fate of industrial waste I demonstrate how pre-WWII agriculture served as a profitable sink for industry's toxic byproducts.
-I argue that industrial agriculture, as a unique site of productive consumption, can serve as a threshold of waste's transmutation, whereby the burden of point source waste disposal is transmuted into widely distributed inputs and non-point source pollution.
+Drawing from 16 archives across the US, this project tells a story of a critical agroecological state-change – a state-change in which toxic chemicals became necessary for industrial agricultural production.
+By tracing the biogeochemical fate of industrial waste, I demonstrate how pre-WWII agriculture served as a profitable sink for industry's toxic byproducts.
+I argue that industrial agriculture can serve as a threshold of waste's transmutation, whereby the burden of point source waste disposal is transmuted into widely distributed inputs and non-point source pollution.
 The project's findings have important implications for US environmental and agricultural policy and the political economic theorizations of waste, pollution, and agroindustrialization.
 In taking agriculture's consumptive role seriously, this research opens a novel window into the chemicalized nature of everyday life.

-Rajan, R., A Romero, and M. Watts, eds.
-2016.
-Genealogies of Environmental Thought: The Lost Works of Clarence Glacken.
-Charlottesville, VA: University of Virginia Press.
-Forthcoming
+Rajan, R, A. Romero, and M. Watts, eds.
+2017.
+Genealogies of Environmentalism: The Lost Works of Clarence Glacken.
+Charlottesville, VA.
+University of Virginia Press.